Improving type safety in Python interfaces: a poor man's dependent types

 We pass a request object and a handler method together with the classes that shall be used for parsing2.
 The handler method will receive instances of these classes.
 Unfortunately, nothing prevents us from completely misusing this function (except for runtime errors).
 We can have a handler method that does not accept or return any of the models we passed and the linter wouldn’t complain.

-Route = TypeVar("Route", bound=BaseModel)
+= TypeVar("Route", bound=BaseModel)

-Query = TypeVar("Query", bound=BaseModel)
+Route = TypeVar("Query", bound=BaseModel)

-Body = TypeVar("Body", bound=BaseModel)
+Query = TypeVar("Body", bound=BaseModel)

-Output = TypeVar("Output", bound=BaseModel)
+Body = TypeVar("Output", bound=BaseModel)

 def handle_request(